 Anions – CO 3 2− , S 2− , SO 4 2− , NO 3 − , NO 2 − , Cl − , Br − and I − .

 Sets: Sets and their representations.
 Empty set.
 Finite and Infinite sets.
 Equal sets.
 Subsets.
 Subsets of the set of real numbers especially intervals (with notations).
 Power set.
 Universal set.
 Venn diagrams.
 Union and intersection of sets.
 Difference of sets.
 Complement of a set, Properties of Complement sets.

 Relations and Functions: Ordered pairs, Cartesian product of sets.
 Number of elements in the Cartesian product of two finite sets.
 Cartesian product of the reals with itself (upto R × R × R).
 Definition of relation, pictorial diagrams, domain, co-domain and range of a relation.
 Function as a special kind of relation from one set to another.
 Pictorial representation of a function, domain, co-domain and range of a function.
 Real-valued function of the real variable, domain and range of these functions, constant, identity, polynomial, rational, modulus, signum and greatest integer functions with their graphs.
 Sum, difference, product and quotients of functions.

 Relations and functions: Types of relations: Reflexive, symmetric, transitive and equivalence relations.
 One to one and onto functions, composite functions, inverse of a function.
 Binary operations.
 Partial fractions, Logarithms and its related properties.

 Trigonometric functions: Positive and negative angles.
-Measuring angles in radians and in degrees and conversion from one measure to another.
-Definition of trigonometric functions with the help of unit circle.
-Truth of the identity
+Measuring angles in radians and degrees and conversion from one measure to another.
+Definition of trigonometric functions with the help of the unit circle.
+Truth of identity.

 Inverse trigonometric functions: Definition, range, domain, principal value branches.
 Graphs of inverse trigonometric functions.
 Elementary properties of inverse trigonometric functions.